funcool/promesa/doc/channels.md

 There are also some internal differences that you should know:

-- The promesa implementation cancells immediatelly all pending puts when channel is closed in contrast to core.async that leaves them operative until all puts are succeded.
+- The promesa implementation immediately cancels all pending puts when channel is closed in contrast to core.async that leaves them operative until all puts are succeeded.
-- The promesa implementation takes a bit less grandular locking than core.async, but on the end it should not have any effect on the final performance orq usability.
+- The promesa implementation takes less of a granular locking approach than core.async, but it should not have any effect on the final performance or usability.
-- Operators or channel helpers do not use vthreads internally so they can be used safelly on CLJS or JVM without virtual threads.
+- Operators or channel helpers do not use vthreads internally so they can be used safely on CLJS or JVM without virtual threads.

 ## Getting Started

-This documentation supposes you have a bit of knowledge of core.async API.
+This documentation assumes you have a bit of knowledge of core.async API.

 #### Working with channels API

-Lets create a channel and put value in-to:
+Let's create a channel and put a value in it:

 ```clojure
 (require '[promesa.exec.csp :as sp])